 Mandatory conditions placed on licensed premises selling alcohol include the following.

-Informing customers who do not request a particular quantity of a drink to be served that the following minimum quantities are available for them to choose:
+Customers who do not request a particular quantity of a drink to be served must be informed that the following minimum quantities are available for them to choose:

 - 1⁄2 pints of beer, lager and cider